 Here are some of the things to pay attention to if you notice changes in your hair growth pattern or overall hair appearance that might indicate club hair:

 Hair shedding.
-It’s normal to lose around 50 to 100 hairs per day, the majority of which are club hairs.
-If you’re suddenly losing more hair than normal, it’s possible there are more club hairs present.
+It’s normal to lose around 50 to 100 hairs per day.
+If you’re suddenly losing more hair than normal, it’s possible you have more club hairs present.

 Thinning hair.
 Excessive club hairs may contribute to noticeable thinning areas on your head if many hairs remain in the telogen (or resting) phase.

-Club hairs may result from a number of causes, including underlying health conditions and various stressors that affect your hair.
+Club hairs are a part of the naturalhair growth cycle, but finding many can be a sign of a problem.
+Club hairs have a number of causes, including underlying health conditions and various stressors that affect your hair.

 Some club hairs are normal.
-But if you have more growing than usual, it may be due to telogen effluvium—which causes more hair strands than usual to enter the telogen phase and fall out all at once instead of returning to the anagen phase.
+But if you have more than usual, it may be due to telogen effluvium, which causes more hair strands than usual to enter the telogen (resting) phase and fall out instead of returning to the anagen (growing) phase of the hair cycle.

 Common triggers of telogen effluvium and an abnormal amount of club hairs can include: